Pradypawar/TodoApp/README.md

 # TodoApp
-Simple Todo Application using custom api for fetching and updating data of todos in database
+Simple Todo Application using custom api for fetching and updating data of todos from database